h2oai/datatable/docs/api/dt/cummax.rst

     .. x-version-added:: 1.1.0

-    For each column from `cols` calculate cumulative max.
+    For each column from `cols` calculate cumulative maximum.
 The maximum of the missing values is calculated as zero.
 In the presence of :func:`by()`, the cumulative maximum is computed per group.